yagosys/test/readme.md

 ## FAZ container

-### use case 1  bootup time
+### use case 1 - bootup and measure  bootup time

-measure from boot to ready for service
+> demo boot up a fortianalyer container and wait until it's ready for serivice, measure the time.

+> use curl to access fortianalyzer container as indicator of service readiness

 ```
 cd  deploy_faz_container_with_slb